integreat-io/integreat-transformers/README.md

 Note that if you provide a schema that is always valid, it will be valid even when the data has no value at the given path.

-### `xml`

-**Forward (coming from a service):** An XML string will be parsed and returned as a JS object structure.

-**Reverse (going to a service):** The value will be stringified as an XML string using the same rules as when parsing.

-The rules behind parsing (and stringifying) is:

-- An XML document will be parsed to an object with the name of the root element as a prop.
-Node/elements are themselves represented by objects.
-- A node/element will be set as a property on the object of its parent node, with its name as key.
-- An attribute will be set as a property on the object of its containg element, with its name prefixed with `'@'` as key.
-- A list of equally named child elements will be set as an array of one object for each element, and this array is set as a property on its parent element in the same way as single child elements.
-- A value node (plain value) is set on the object of its parent element with the key `$value`.
-This is done this way because elements with a value may still have attributes.
-When stringifying, we treat both an object with a `$value` prop and a plain value as value nodes.
-- Prefixes are included in the props as if they where part of the element or attribute name, but there will be a normalization of prefixes and it's possible to provide a dictionary of prefixes on the `namespaces` property (see below).
-- When parsing, encoded chars (e.g. `'&lt;'` or `'&#230;'`) will be decoded (e.g. `'<'` or `'æ'`).
-When stringifying, all UTF-8 chars and reserved XML chars (`'<>&'`) will be encoded.

-The `namespaces` property may be an object with uris as keys and prefixes as values.
-Any namespace matching an uri will use the given prefix.
-Use an empty string `''` to indicate a default namespace that will not have any prefix.